CELC Graduate Writing and Testing Center

 The College of Education, Leadership and Counseling believes that students should have the tools necessary to be successful in their programs.
-This is why the CELC Graduate Writing Center exists.
+This is why the CELC Graduate Writing and Testing Center exists.

 Writing Center Schedule

 On-campus and remote appointment hours are by appointment only.
 Please refer to the online scheduling system for specific Writing Center hours, as staff availability may vary.
 Summer and J-term availability is limited; please schedule early in advance to secure an appointment.
 Due to this limited availability, only remote (online) appointments are available during summer and J-term.

 To make an appointment: Please use our online scheduling system.